 The Squamish Environment Society (SES) recognizes that educating young people about nature is essential if we wish to protect our environment.
 Our program for youth is not a separate set of activities, but rather an approach which seeks to integrate the work of many groups and individuals.
-We have some projects created specifically for young people and we also welcome young people along with all others into our core programs, including monthly Estuary bird counts, EagleWatch, and nature walks.
+We welcome young people along with all others into our core programs, including monthly Estuary bird counts, EagleWatch, and nature walks.

 SES in interested in providing more opportunities for young people to learn about nature.
 If you have ideas and would like to be involved, please contact us.

 Also in the Squamish Area